davemo/backbone-slideshow/README.md

 * API for creating a slideshow completely via js (ie: no html template deps) -> new APP.Views.Slideshow({ container: "#myContainer", slides: myCollection }).render();
 * Configurable Image paths via js (they're hardcoded in the client-side templates right now)
 * CoffeeScript version
+* Package this thing up for standalone use (it was extracted from an existing app and could use some "standalone" love) :)

 ## Acknowledgments